The Best Chinchilla Pellets You Can Find

 And, because they contain timothy hay, they’re also a great source of the fiber he needs to ingest every day to ensure good digestive health.

-What to look for when you buy timothy hay pellets for chinchillas
+What to look for when you buy timothy hay chinchilla pellets

 When you buy timothy hay pellets for your pet, then it’s stated by law that they need to be labeled in the same manner as food for humans.
 In other words, they must have a label that states the ingredients in them.